Latest Articles

 You might be wondering, “Why does this matter?
 Isn’t dieting just about being healthy?”
 I used to think the same way.
 When I first started my journey, I was naively trusting of every diet tip in magazines and every health claim on food packaging.
 I thought, “How could this information be wrong?”
 Let me tell you, discovering the truth was a real eye-opener.
 I was shocked to learn how much misinformation is out there, masquerading as health advice.

-Recognising diet culture can be incredibly freeing.
-Here’s why: many of the ‘facts’ we believe about food and our bodies aren’t actually facts at all.
-They’re more like urban myths, spread by clever marketing and societal pressure.
 For instance, did you know that the BMI scale, which many of us use to judge our health, was never meant for individual use?
-Or that the low-fat diet craze of the ’90s (which I totally fell for) was never actually supported by any studies until much later (and it’s still debatable that cutting out fat is actually an effective weight-loss method)?
+Or that the low-fat diet craze of the ’90s (which I totally fell for) was never actually supported by any studies or evidence until much later (and it’s still debatable that cutting out fat is actually an effective weight-loss method)?
+Also, the success rate of diets is less than 5%?
+Think about the many times you’ve lost weight to only gain it back – this is the norm for most people because strict diets may be designed to help you lose weight, but they’re not designed to help you keep weight of long-term because they’re not sustainable.
 These are just a couple of examples of how diet culture can mislead us.

 Steps to Recognise and Challenge Diet Culture

-Now that we understand what diet culture is and why it matters, let’s explore some practical steps you can take to recognise and challenge its influence in your life:
+Now that we understand what diet culture is and why it matters, let’s explore some practical steps you can take to recognise and challenge its influence in your life.

 Step 1: Identify Diet Culture Messages